-Structure, organisation and presentation

-Very poor standard of organisation, structure and presentation of the project.
+Structure, organisation and presentation Very poor standard of organisation, structure and presentation of the project.
 Very poor standard of written and/or visual communication.
 Very poor compliance and adherence to established protocols for academic writing (e.g. Harvard referencing, bibliography).
-Some serious / significant grammatical errors and omissions in the references / bibliography.

-Poor standard of organisation, structure and presentation of the project.
+Some serious / significant grammatical errors and omissions in the references / Poor standard of organisation, structure and presentation of the project.
 Poor standard of written and/or visual communication.
 Poor compliance and adherence to established protocols for academic writing (e.g. Harvard referencing, bibliography).
 Some significant grammatical errors and omissions in the references / bibliography.
 Poor standard of organisation, structure and presentation of the project.
 Adequate standard of written and/or visual communication.
 Poor compliance and adherence to established protocols for academic writing (e.g. Harvard referencing, bibliography).
-Grammatical errors and omissions in the references / bibliography.

-Satisfactory organisation, structure and presentation of the project.
+Grammatical errors and omissions in the references / bibliography Satisfactory organisation, structure and presentation of the project.
 Some good quality written and/or visual communication.
 Standard compliance and adherence to established protocols for academic writing (e.g. Harvard referencing, bibliography).
-Some grammatical errors and omissions in the references/bibliography.
+Some grammatical errors and omissions in the references/bibliography grammatical errors and omissions in the references / bibliography. references / bibliography. errors and omissions in the references / bibliography. and omissions in the references/bibliography.